Constanza-Mardones/Constanza-Mardones/README.md

-Hi :octocat:, I am Constanza Mardones, a graphic designer and a beginner in front-end development, eager to continue learning. <br/>
+Hi 👋🏼, I am Constanza Mardones, a graphic designer and a beginner in front-end development, eager to continue learning 💻👩🏻 from Temuco, Chile.
-from Temuco, Chile
-:rabbit2:

 <!--